box/box-python-sdk-gen/docs/chunked_uploads.md

 - upload_session_id `str`
   - The ID of the upload session.
   - Used as `upload_session_id` in path `path` of the API call
+- headers `DeleteFileUploadSessionByIdHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+A blank response is returned if the session was successfully aborted.

 ## List parts